sivakavihemalatha-hub/smartpdf-insight-engine/README.md

 # ⭐ Support

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a star on GitHub.